By Helen Stone

-Expanses of mirror, reflective surfaces and wall-hung fittings all improve the sense of overall space, but don’t feel limited to plain colours or neutral finishes when it comes to the bathroom floor.
+Expanses of mirror, reflective surfaces and wall-hung fittings all improve the sense of overall space.
+But don’t feel limited to plain colours or neutral finishes when it comes to bathroom floor ideas.

-Any floor covering you choose will have to be waterproof and anti-slip as splashes are inevitable.
-Follow the manufacturers’ advice around cleaning and care, especially for natural stone, and invest in the laying with the correct prep and substrate as well as tanking where necessary.
+Any floor covering you choose will have to be waterproof and anti-slip, as splashes are inevitable.
+Follow the manufacturers’ advice around cleaning and care, especially for natural stone, and invest in the laying of tiles with the correct prep and substrate as well as tanking where necessary.

 Don’t forget the underfloor heating.
 It’s a must for year-round comfort and, with no need for radiators, it frees up wall space.
 The final touch is a luxury bathmat for a soft step out of the shower and a quick soak up of any puddles.